0x3EF8/nextjs-supabase-boilerplate/docs/README.md

 - [shadcn/ui](https://ui.shadcn.com) - Beautiful components
 - [TypeScript](https://www.typescriptlang.org) - Type safety

-## � License
+## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [docs/LICENSE](docs/LICENSE) file for details.

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](docs/CONTRIBUTING.md) for details.
+Contributions are welcome!
+Here's how to contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'feat: add amazing feature'`)
+3. Commit your changes using [Conventional Commits](https://www.conventionalcommits.org/)
+   - `feat:` for new features
+   - `fix:` for bug fixes
+   - `docs:` for documentation changes
+   - `chore:` for maintenance tasks
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. Open a Pull Request with a clear description

 ## 💬 Support